adobeio/adobeio-documentation/README.md

 To install the AEM Event Proxy Package:

-1. Download the latest version of the package from the [pre-release site](https://artifactory.corp.adobe.com/artifactory/maven-cloud-action-local/com/day/cq/dam/aem-event-proxy/).
+1. Download the latest version of the package [here](https://artifactory.corp.adobe.com/artifactory/maven-cloud-action-local/com/day/cq/dam/aem-event-proxy/).

 2. Open AEM Package Manager at http://localhost:4502/crx/packmgr/index.jsp; or click the **Tools** icon and then click **Deployment** and **Packages**.